 Are the teachers qualified?

 Yes.
-All teachers have a current California teaching credential and continue to take a specific number of continuing education classes.
+All teachers have a current teaching credential and continue to take a specific number of continuing education classes.
 The classroom teachers also are certified by the Diocese of San Diego to teach religion.

 Is there parental involvement?